PickNikRobotics/beta_moveit_website/services/services.md

                         <BR>
                         <div class="bullet">□</div> Deploy teleop environments with a high degree of situational awareness
                         <BR>
-                        <div class="bullet">□</div> Use ROS Rviz with off-the-shelf 3D headsets like the HTC Vive and Occulus Rift
+                        <div class="bullet">□</div> Use ROS, Gazebo, and Rviz with off-the-shelf 3D headsets like the HTC Vive and Occulus Rift
                         <BR>
                         <div class="bullet">□</div> Evaluate and plan your collaborative robot integration strategy in virtual reality
                         <BR>